the-events-calendar/the-events-calendar/readme.txt

 * Danish from Anonymous
 * Dutch from J.F.M.
 Cornelissen and Frans Pronk
 * Finnish by Ari-Pekka Koponen
-* French from Bastien BC
+* French from Laurent Proulx
 * German from Oliver Heinrich
 * Greek from Maria Tsilimidou
 * Icelandic by Baldvin √ñrn Berndsen